a-b-street/abstreet/docs/design.md

 - that manager object delegates out most of the logic to SPECIALIZED versions of individual objects and does the matching
 	- no need for this to exist on the individual IntersectionPolicy object

+How to share common state in intersections?
+- if it's just the accepted set, have a parallel array and pass it into step()
+	- data locality gets ruined, this is ECS style, bleh
+- have a common struct that both enum variants contain
+	- still have to match on enum type to operate on it commonly!
+- have one struct that then contains an enum
+	- when delegating to specialized thing, can pass this unpacked thing down, right?

 ## Notes on determinism ##

 - serde tricks